jbush001/NyuziProcessor/README.md

 These instruction assume OSX Mavericks or later.

+Install XCode from the AppStore application ([Click Here](https://itunes.apple.com/us/app/xcode/id497799835?mt=12)).
-Open the AppStore application, search for XCode and install it.
-Install the command line compiler tools by opening Terminal and typing the following:
+Then install the command line compiler tools by opening Terminal and typing the
+following:

     xcode-select --install

-Install MacPorts (https://www.macports.org/install.php), and use it to install the remaining packages:
+Install MacPorts from https://www.macports.org/install.php, then use it to install the remaining packages from the terminal:

     sudo port install cmake bison swig swig-python imagemagick libsdl2 curl emacs